-In just three weeks, the 2009-2010 school year will be coming to an end, and prior to then, I plan on doing a few things to ensure it is a memorable time.
-This week, I invite for you to read about my plans, some of which you can incorporate on your own.
-Some you will be able to incorporate this year; others you can try for next year!
+Soon the school year will be coming to an end, and before then I plan on involving my students in a few activities to ensure it is a memorable time.
+I invite you to read about my ideas, and incorporate the ones you like into your own end-of-the-school-year plan or even stash a few away to pull out next year!

-Some teachers enjoy field trips because they provide a hands-on opportunity to learn about concepts their students learn in the classroom.
+Some teachers enjoy field trips because they provide a hands-on opportunity for students to learn concepts they have been working on in the classroom.
 We have been on two memorable field trips two weeks apart.

 The last day of April was an incredible opportunity for our class as well as the fifth grade advanced class to enjoy the Florida Museum of Natural History and the University of Florida in Gainesville.
-Our class toured a science lab (the Energy Technology Incubator) and walked through the butterfly garden at the museum as well as saw the many exhibits there that anyone can see for free.
+Our class toured a science lab, a part of the Energy Technology Incubator, and walked through the butterfly garden at the museum.
+We also viewed the many exhibits there that anyone can see for free.
 Perhaps the greatest moment was visiting Ben Hill Griffin Stadium (Florida Field) and taking a group picture.

-As many of my colleagues, and even some of you know, my students just went on a field trip to St. Augustine this past weekend.
-Students climbed the 219 steps of the St. Augustine Lighthouse, went on a trolley tour through the city, explored St. George Street with their chaperones, toured the Castillo de San Marcos, and had a tremendous time exploring Ripley's Believe it or Not.
+Some of my students also went on a field trip to St. Augustine where they climbed the 219 steps of the St. Augustine Lighthouse, went on a trolley tour through the city, explored St. George Street with their chaperones, toured the Castillo de San Marcos, and had a tremendous time exploring Ripley's Believe it or Not museum.
 They also met their pen pals from W.D.
 Hartley Elementary School in southern St. Augustine while enjoying their lunch.
 It was my sixth time taking students to St. Augustine, and the field trip could not have gone any smoother.
-The photos and videos from the trip will be used for a variety of purposes, from inserting them in a thank you care package for the pen pals to giving them to parents in the next few weeks.
+The photos and videos from the trip will be used for a variety of purposes in the next few weeks, from inserting them in a thank you care package for the pen pals to giving them out to parents.

-Recently in preparation for the bus ride on our St. Augustine trip, I made videos with music that incorporated clips of them I filmed over the course of the school year, from watching Barack Obama's speech in September to their trip to the environmental center in November to reading "Twas the Night Before Christmas" to their kindergarten Book Buddies.
-To make the videos, I used Adobe Premiere Elements 7.0, and I recorded my voice over in parts using Audacity.
+Recently, in preparation for the bus ride on our St. Augustine trip, I made videos with music that incorporated clips of the students I filmed over the course of the school year.
+This included watching a speech by Barack Obama in September, their trip to the environmental center in November, and reading "Twas the Night Before Christmas” to their kindergarten Book Buddies.
+I used Adobe Premiere Elements 7.0 to make the videos and Audacity for the parts where I recorded my voice.
 I was surprised by the clarity and quality of the video when I transferred it to DVD.
 I highly recommend the program.

-Of course, you can burn DVDs for parents, but it takes quite some time.
-It is your choice.
+Of course, you can burn DVDs for parents, but it takes quite some time — it's your choice.
 I have never burned DVDs for parents because the process sometimes takes as long as twenty minutes.

 End of the Year Celebration

-Additionally, the end of the year awards ceremony and celebration will be held on June 2.
-As soon as the students come in that morning, they will be served a delicious breakfast the parents and I will be preparing that includes pancakes with maple syrup, bacon, muffins, and juice.
-From there, they will be sharing their published blank books they have been working on this month that includes their own illustrations and special touches.
-Students will share excerpts from their books.In essence, I came up with my celebration from Beth Newingham's website, though I decided to incorporate the breakfast as well.
+The end of the year awards ceremony and celebration will be held in early June.
+As soon as the students come in that morning, they will be served a delicious breakfast the parents and I will prepare that includes pancakes with maple syrup, bacon, muffins, and juice.
+From there, they will share their blank books that they have been working on this month adding illustrations and special touches, and finally publishing.
+Students will read excerpts from the books as well as showing off their handiwork.
+I came up with my celebration from Beth Newingham's website, and added in the breakfast.

-The room will be adorned with their own photographs from over the course of the school year, which will be hanging in displays on the board and be placed on desks covered with tablecloths (possibly nice fabric purchased from Wal-Mart) in budget-friendly wooden frames (About five in a package for approximately $3.00 each) from Home Goods.
+The room will be adorned with the students’ photographs from over the course of the school year, which will be displayed on the board and placed on desks covered with tablecloths (possibly nice fabric purchased from Wal-Mart) in budget-friendly wooden frames (about five in a package for approximately $3.00 each) from Home Goods.

-I have been working on a PowerPoint presentation all year that includes over 500 slides and lasts about 45 minutes long.
-Memorable songs are played with the pictures.
+I have been working on a PowerPoint presentation all year that includes over 500 slides and lasts about 45 minutes.
+Memorable songs accompany the pictures.
 My favorite parts of the slide show are always the beginning and end: the beginning includes shots from when they were younger, and the end always includes a dedication slide for each student.
 Here is an example of a photo I have had for many years of a few of my current students as well as a dedication slide from last year's slide show: